danisantoss/Kode-Start-Final-Project/README.md

-# api
+# Kode Start Rick & Morty API

-A new Flutter project.
+A simple Flutter project that implements an overview of all Rick and Morty characters and a detailed view with detailed information about them.

 ## Getting Started